 Modified filtrate of the blood

-Write the equation for calculating rate of excretion
+what is the equation for rate of excretion?

-Rate of reabsorption = rate of filtration - rate of excretion
+Rate of excretion = rate of filtration + rate of secretion - rate of reabsorption

 what is the rate of filtration of a substance?